 - Can include mental health, but aren’t limited to it

 - Is talk therapy offered over video or phone

 - Is often offered as part of a workplace behavioral health program

 - Allows employees to develop a long-term relationship with a single therapist

-- Is a proven treatment for both behavioral health and mental health conditions
+- Is a proven treatment for mental health conditions

-- Usually costs employees a flat fee but can be subsidized
+- Usually costs employees a flat fee, but can be subsidized by employers

 Employee Assistance Programs evolved to address the problems most likely to impact employee performance.
 If it distresses and distracts employees, there’s probably an EAP resource to address it.
-The other main difference between EAP and behavioral health programs, including teletherapy, is the scope of what they cover.
+The other main difference between EAP and behavioral health programs is the scope of what they cover.

-Employee Assistance Programs typically include some combination of the following mental health resources for employees:
+An employee assistance program typically includes some combination of the following mental health resources: